Last updated

 • User sends a message

-• OpenAI receives the user message + context from memory
+• OpenAI receives the user message + context from history

 • OpenAI generates a response